 [Article V] provides that an amendment can be proposed either by a two-thirds majority in both the House and the Senate or by a convention, called into being by Congress, after a request from two-thirds of the states.
 That’s version A and version B of step one.
 If an amendment makes it through either one, then comes step two: ratification by three-quarters of the states.
 In other words, an amendment requires a supermajority twice—the pig must pass through two pythons.
 By contrast, ordinary legislation requires the approval of a simple majority in each house.

 The concept of an amendment process to a constitution was not entirely new: eight of the state constitutions in effect in 1787 had an amendment process.
-But there was no historical body of knowledge as exists now comparing different amendment-mechanisms and the frequency with which they produce or permit amendments.
+But there was no historical body of knowledge as exists now comparing different amendment-mechanisms and the frequency with which they produce or ratify amendments.
 For example, we now know that in the nearly 230-year history of the US Constitution, over 11,000 amendments have been proposed since at least 2011.
 Of these, thirty-three have been sent to the states for ratification; of these, twenty-seven have been ratified, two have been defeated, and four are still pending.

 Yet amendments are even rarer than the twenty-seven figure would suggest.
-Special circumstances gave strong tailwinds for a number of the amendments: ten came immediately after the Constitution was adopted to appease anti-Federalist critics looking for a bill of rights, and at a time when the United States was most homogenous and its congresspeople least numerous; the three post-Civil War “Reconstruction” amendments are a special case as well, as the Southern states were overseen by the victorious Union and coerced into ratifying them.
+Special circumstances gave strong tailwinds for a number of the amendments: ten came immediately after the Constitution was adopted to appease anti-Federalist critics looking for a bill of rights, and at a time when the United States was most homogenous and its congressmen least numerous; the three post-Civil War Reconstruction amendments are a special case as well, as the Southern states were overseen by the victorious Union and coerced into ratifying them.
 Since 1971, only a single amendment has been ratified.

 A diversion in which we learn that a college student changed American history

 Gregory Watson, a 19-year-old sophomore at the University of Texas at Austin, wrote a paper for a government class in which he claimed that the amendment could still be ratified.
 A teaching assistant graded the paper a “C” and an appeal to the professor, Sharon Waite, failed, motivating Watson to launch a nationwide campaign to complete its ratification.
 The amendment eventually became part of the United States Constitution, effective May 5, 1992, completing a record-setting ratification period of 202 years, 7 months, and 10 days.
-In a cute twist, UT Austin later revised his official grade to an A.
+In a cute happy ending, UT Austin later revised his official grade to an A.